vrcAlbert/documentation-api/source/configuration/common/data_mapping.rst

         // Full example.
         'column_d' => array(

-            // title of the grid column.
+            // Title of the grid column.
             'title' => 'Column C',

             // Default value is key.
 Will display $item->col_d if value key is empty.